bobeatslollipop/bobeatslollipop.github.io/README.md

 # About Me
 I'm a first-year computer science PhD student at Northwestern University's [theory group](https://theory.cs.northwestern.edu/).
 I am generally interested in theoretical computer science, and my current research focus is on machine learning theory and AMQ-filters.

 Before beginning my PhD studies at Northwestern University, I completed both my undergraduate and master's degrees at the same institution.
-He

 # Research
 **To Store or Not to Store: a graph theoretical approach for Dataset Versioning**\\